-7b.11 The submission by the applicant is set out in paragraph 1.3 of this report.
+7b.7 The submission by the applicant is set out in paragraph 1.3 of this report.
 The applicant contends that appropriately qualified people require to be resident where livestock is kept, in order to comply with animal welfare regulations.
 However, the Council's Rural Business Consultant has advised that there are plenty of farm units carrying livestock that do not have farm staff resident on the site.
-The applicant has not detailed how the animal husbandry currently takes place across the different farm units, the location of the existing dwellinghouses owned by the business and the place of residence of the regular staff member, in spite of this information having been requested.
+The applicant has not detailed how the animal husbandry currently takes place across the different farm units, the location of the existing dwellinghouses owned by the business and the place of residence of the regular staff, in spite of this information having been requested.
 If a case could be made that there are no existing dwellinghouses occupied by a regular staff member or family member within close proximity of the livestock accommodation, then this Planning Service may be able to accept an operational need for the proposed dwellinghouse on welfare grounds.
 In addition, cash flow accounts would need to be submitted to demonstrate that the business would provide the main source of income to the occupant of the proposed dwellinghouse.
-There is also a siting issue as detailed in this report.